rodrigogiraoserrao/AIML/NaturalDigitGeneration/README.md

 # Natural Digit Generation

-This Python notebook uses a neural network (with pytorch) to generate digits that look like they've been handwritten.
+This Python notebook uses a neural network (with pytorch) to generate digits that look like handwritten digits.